tldr-pages/tldr/pages/common/fold.md

 # fold

-> Wraps each line in an input file to fit a specified width and prints it to the standard output.
+> Wraps each line in an input file to fit a specified width and prints it to `stdout`.
 > More information: <https://www.gnu.org/software/coreutils/fold>.

 - Wrap each line to default width (80 characters):